AmruthaSri852/Hands-on-CSS/README.md

 -  Inline > Internal > External - (Priority order)

 ### Inline CSS
--   Before Css this was the only way to apply styles
+-   Before CSS this was the only way to apply styles
 -   Not an efficient way to write as it has lot a redundancy
 -   Self contained
 -   Uniquely applied on each element
 -   Idea of separation of concerns was lost
 -   Example:
 <p align="center"> <img src="https://user-images.githubusercontent.com/81810889/138479475-57f624ad-d5a5-4f36-b93e-030b90364cc4.png" align="center" height="250" width="500" >  </p>

 ### Internal CSS

 -   With the help of style tag we can apply styles within the HTML file
 -   Redundancy is removed
 -   But idea of separation of concerns still lost
 -   Uniquely applied on single document
 -   Example:
 <p align="center"> <img src="https://user-images.githubusercontent.com/81810889/138479737-9850749c-c50e-4dc2-a569-e9422c0ac8fe.png" align="center" height="250" width="500" >  </p>

 ###  External CSS
 -   With the help of <link> tag in head tag we can apply styles
 -   Reference is added